 Most of the crimes under obscenity and related offenses will be charged as a misdemeanor, possibly at a high or aggravated nature.
 Misdemeanor convictions in Georgia carry a penalty of up to 12 months in jail, up to $1,000 in fines, or both.

 There are a few crimes that can result in a felony conviction.
 Having a felony conviction on your record can make it difficult to find employment, obtain credit, buy a house, and will result in a loss of voting rights.

 Because of the wide range of penalties, it is crucial that you retain a Obscenity Attorney in Georgia to help you through the process.

 It was accidental: Evidence proving that the distribution was unintentional without would be greatly beneficial to your case.

 Lack of evidence: The State must have sufficient evidence tying the defendant to the crime.
 If there is not enough evidence proving that the suspect did it beyond a reasonable doubt, then they cannot be guilty.

 How Can a Georgia Criminal Defense Lawyer Help

 After practicing for 20 plus years throughout Georgia, the Office of Lawson and Berry know how to work out deals with the prosecutor.
 Don't try to handle it on your own.
-Your Georgia Criminal Defense Attorney will investigate all the details surrounding your case and evaluate your options.
+Your Georgia Obscenity Attorney will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
 Lawson and Berry and their team of Lawyers will work with you to fight your charge and avoid a conviction.
 Call today to schedule a free case evaluation.